Expanding Access and Opportunity

 Affordable Internet for All Americans

-Cable ISPs now offer free internet plans for qualifying households via the American Connectivity Program.
+Cable ISPs now offer free internet plans for qualifying households via the Affordable Connectivity Program.

 Connecting More Americans to the Internet